-For the uninitiated, dropshipping is the process of importing products from cheap eCommerce stores to your own online store and promoting them on social media.
+Dropshipping is the process of importing products from cheap ecommerce stores to your own online store and promoting them on social media.

 Profit margins in this industry can be slim but this is offset by the fact that you won’t have to stock huge amounts of inventory and overhead costs will be slim-to-nil.